sparsh-b/Self-Balancing-Mobile-Bot/README.md

 # Self-Balancing-Mobile-Bot
 A 2-wheeled 1-axle mobile bot

-An MPU-6050 was used to sense the orientation of the bot.
+An Arduino Uno was used to implement the project & an MPU-6050 was used to sense the orientation of the bot.
 The libraries written by jrowberg were used to read the data from MPU-6050.

 In the first phase, a 2-wheeled 1-axle mobile bot was built by using PID control.